Omni-HuB/Omni-HuB/README.md

 - 🔭 I’m currently working on a flutter Project on the Public Health Record (PHR) App at TavLab IIIT-D

-- 🌱 I’m currently learning Deep Learning and NLP
+- 🌱 I’m currently learning Deep Learning and Flutter Development.

 - ❓ Ask me about anything related to Data Analysis, Android Dev, Flutter Dev, Machine Learning  and related technologies